NicoRouger/ArduStick/README.md

 ## Supply voltage?
 4xAA or 4xAAA for availability, close to 5V and considering primary use of ArduStick as a portable bartop Arduboy FX Clone.

-Warning: Fresh 4x batteries can be above 5V!
-Two options: supply via the itsy bitsy LDO (ref: 150mA LDO 5 V MIC5225-5.0, input voltage 2.3V to 16V,
+Warning: Fresh 4x batteries can be above 5 to 6 V (and also as low as 4 V)!
+Two options: supply via the itsy bitsy LDO (ref: 150mA LDO 5 V
+MIC5225-5.0,
+input voltage 2.3V to 16V,
 10 µF in/out cap,